-The name of the group that will own any newly created file.
+The name of the group of any newly created file.
 This parameter is meaningful only if OverwriteOwnership is set to true.
 In case this parameter is not set, the Replica Catalog default will apply.
-Default value is an empty io-resolve-<empty> fireman.FileGroup string.
+Default value is an empty string.